 Will my phone be able to use the app?

 If your phone is able to download other apps it should be able to help you to get your vouchers.
 Your phone will need to have the Near Field Communication (NFC) function turned on.
-Most phones already have this turned on.
+Most phones already have this turned on and the app will let you know if not.

 If you have an older mobile phone that is not equipped with NFC, please use one of the other options for getting your ferry vouchers.